jest-community/eslint-plugin-jest/docs/rules/no-try-expect.md

 ## Rule Details

 Expectations inside a `catch` block can be silently skipped.
-While Jest provides an `expect.assertions(number)` helper, Shopify rarely uses this feature.
+While Jest provides an `expect.assertions(number)` helper, it might be cumbersome to add this to every single test.
 Using `toThrow` concisely guarantees that an exception was thrown, and that its contents match expectations.

 The following patterns are warnings: